 By 1947, a full range of agricultural implements were being manufactured at the works including farming ploughs, seed drills, tractor bodies and trailers.
 With the upturn in business, expansion at the site continued and it was extended further between 1955 and 1959.

 By that time production of armoured military vehicles had begun under the banner of GKN Armoured Vehicle Division.
-The vehicle range included the FV432 Armoured Personnel Carrier and latterly, the MCV 80 armoured car which formed the basis for the Warrior infantry fighting vehicle, both widely used by the British Army.

 Incidentally, alongside the production of armoured fighting vehicles sat a small production line for the works manufacture and assembly of specialist mobility vehicles for people with disabilities.
 More vehicle design work had been promised but the venture with Jaguar failed when the car company were taken over as part of British Leyland.

 During the late 1960s, the works diversified into many product lines in order to survive as the level of orders fell away and the work force was drastically reduced from a high of 6,250 in 1978 (the largest employer in the area) to just 2,550 by 1982.

 The Hadley Castle Works was reorganised yet again into four main operating units comprising;

 - Agricultural Products, supplying tractor cabs for Ford and Massey Ferguson